 Water injection is normally used to suppress dust when drilling dry holes.
-COP down-the-hole hammers are designed to function with a certain amount of water injection.
-As an example, only 2-6 litres of water per minute (at 18 bar air pressure), injected into the main air line, is sufficient to control the dust when drilling with the COP 64.
+The COP W4 down-the-hole hammer is designed to function with a certain amount of water injection.
+As an example, only 2-6 litres of water per minute (at 18 bar air pressure), injected into the main air line, is sufficient to control the dust when drilling with the COP W4.
 Too much water injection will have a very negative influence on the penetration rate of the hammer.

-Rule of thumb: 0,25 I water per m3 compressed air consumed by the hammer during the drilling sequence.
+Rule of max. thumb: 0,25 I water per m3 compressed air consumed by the hammer during the drilling sequence.